apluslms/aplus-manual/rst_guide/basic_syntax.rst

   .. tab-content:: tab2-generic
     :title: rendered: HTML

-    :raw-html:`<div class="meta admonition">`
-    :raw-html:`<p class="first admonition-title">reStructuredText</p>`
+      .. div:: html-box

+        .. admonition:: reStructuredText
+          :class: meta

-    :raw-html:`<p class="last">reStructuredText is plaintext that uses simple and intuitive constructs to indicate the structure of a document.
-These constructs are equally easy to read in raw and processed forms</p></div>`
+          reStructuredText is plaintext that uses simple and intuitive constructs to indicate the structure of a document.
+These constructs are equally easy to read in raw and processed forms.

-.. rst-class:: pull-right
+.. rst-class:: text-end

 | :glyphicon-info-sign:`\ ` **Read more about**  `generic admonitions <https://docutils.sourceforge.io/docs/ref/rst/directives.html#generic-admonition>`_